osvaldjr/easy-cucumber/README.md

 public class RunCucumberTest {}

 ```
-#### Test Application yml
+#### Application Test yml
-In your application test configuration, infrome the application you endpoint will be testing
+In your application test configuration, inform the application you endpoint will be testing
 ```yaml
 target.url: http://localhost:8080
 ```